 Los Angeles, 1928.
 Single mother Christine Collins (Angelina Jolie) returns from work to find her nine-year-old son Walter (Gattlin Griffith) gone.
 She calls the L.A.P.D. to initiate a search.
 Five months later, a boy is found in Illinois who fits the description, and he says he's her son.
 To fanfare and photos, the L.A.P.D. reunite mother and son, but she insists he's not her boy.
 The cops dismiss her as either a liar or hysterical.
 When she joins a minister in his public criticism of the Police, they in turn use government power to silence and intimidate her.
 Meanwhile, a cop goes to a dilapidated ranch to find a Canadian lad who's without legal status; the youth tells a grisly tale.
 There's redress for murder; is there redress for abuse of power?Written by

 The title refers to a European folk legend.
-Supposedly, fairies, elves, trolls, or even the devil would occasionally steal young children from their cradles, and leave a false child - a "changeling" - in its place.
+Supposedly, fairies, elves, trolls, or even the Devil would occasionally steal young children from their cradles, and leave a false child, a "changeling", in its place.
 The changeling would grow sick and die, or exhibit bad behavior as it grew up, while the real child would supposedly become the slave of those who took it, and would never be seen again by its parents.
 The "changeling" legend was sometimes used to explain infant deaths or disorders such as mental retardation or autism in children.
 See more »

 141 of 188 people found this review helpful.

 Was this review helpful to you?